altazion/altazion-dev/en-us/reference/DataObjectBase/Core-Business/business/Altazion.Core.Model/CustomerType/Altazion.Core.Model.CustomerType.EUSpecifications.md

-The EUSpecifications class represents the specifications specific to the European Union for a customer type.
-It includes the following properties:
+The EUSpecifications class represents European Union-specific specifications for a customer type.

+Public properties:

-- SalesAccountId: a string representing the associated sales account identifier.
+- SalesAccountId: a string representing the identifier of the associated sales account.
+This property acts as the unique key for this object.

-This class enables managing accounting and fiscal specificities related to the European region for a given customer type.

-It inherits from DataObjectBase allowing initialization from a DataRow and retrieval of the unique key.
+Important methods:

+- FromDataRow(DataRow dr): initializes the SalesAccountId property from a data row.
+- GetKey(): returns SalesAccountId, the unique key of the object.